NCAR/DART/models/wrf/readme.rst

 of state vector points and the ensemble of observation forward operator values.

-The fields from WRF that are copied into the DART state vector are controlled by namelist.
-See below for the documentation on the ``&model_nml`` entries.
+The fields from WRF that are copied into the DART state vector are controlled by the namelist.
+See below for the documentation on the ``&model_nml`` entries within ``input.nml``.
 The state vector should include all fields needed to restart a WRF run.
 There may be additional fields needed depending on the microphysics scheme selected.
-See the ascii file ``wrf_state_variables_table`` in the ``models/wrf`` directory for a list of fields that are often included in the DART state.
+See the ascii file `wrf_state_variables_table  <https://github.com/NCAR/DART/blob/main/models/wrf/wrf_state_variables_table>`__that includes a list of fields that may be added to the DART state.

 Namelist
 --------